Comment on: Registration requirements for insect-derived livestock feed ingredients

 Key questions for discussion

-The CFIA is seeking feedback on the proposed guidance on registration requirements for insect-derived livestock feed ingredients:
+The CFIA sought feedback on the proposed guidance on registration requirements for insect-derived livestock feed ingredients:

 - is the overall guidance document clear?
 Are there any elements which require further clarification?